 Summary

-The proposal was authored by councilor Francisco Oro Waram (PSB), leader of the Waram Indigenous village, which is located in the Lage river region.
-The councilor had support from activist Iremar Ferreira of Comvida (Committee for the Defense of Amazonian Life) and Vanessa Hasson and Fabiana Leme, lawyers and founders of the NGO Mapa-Caminhos para a Paz.
+The law was proposed by Indigenous Councilman Francisco Oro Waram, leader of the Waram Indigenous village, supported by Indigenous Councilman Wen Cacami, and the NGOs ‘Comvida’ (Committee for the Defense of Amazonian Life) and ‘Mapas’.
 They explain that the legislative text was constructed with the intention of translating into the legal language of the non-indigenous man the cosmological knowledge and understanding of the original and traditional peoples about nature.